..

 Left, closeup on a Realistic STA-790 power supply and output stage with black curly heat-sink, wire-wound resistors of the same year STA-2290 driver board below and TOSIN brand caps, a British influence from Trident Studios in London, who'd used them with Gelec in home brew mixing consoles, the 790 with just such a slider knob equalizer.

-Below, one of the first digital readout receivers, with 1977 Technics 8080 style dial in the pricey STA-240 of the 1980 year, inside is right.
-Hot rectifier with small snap-in smoothing cans shares the control amplifier and tuner board.
-Sansui is credited from their 1981 SUPER-COMPO T80 styling but Bill Kasuga of Kenwood know-how is likely.
+Right and below, one of the first digital readout receivers, with 1977 Technics 8080 style dial in the pricey STA-240 of the 1980 year and similar to Technics SA 5360.
+Hot rectifier board with small snap-in smoothing cans shares the control amplifier and tuner board.

 Right, internal build of the STA-2080 below, one of the most popular Shack receivers.
 In the center symmetrical stereo power output modules use NEC transistors, of popular brands like Sansui, sought after and that were the ones to beat in-store with listening tests.
 The tuner board is similar to other Radio Shack dial-tuning models.
 Click on image for full size.